Mastitis - Are Antibiotics Necessary?

 A white spot can form on the face of the nipple.
 These spots are thought to be milk blebs (also know as milk blisters).
 They may be caused by cream settling in the pore of the duct as the duct exits the nipple or the fatty cream getting mixed up with the skin cells that line the ductal walls.
 Sometimes the ductal wall can be torn and protrude to the surface forming a white spot.
 When this ‘skin’ layer covers the ductal opening, milk cannot flow easily and the duct can be blocked.

 White spots are often missed on the nipple.
 Unfortunately they can cause or worsen symptoms and must be treated.

-At Beaches Pelvic Physio we are luck enough to have 2 therapists with advanced training and extensive experience in the treatment of mastitis, blocked ducts and milk spots.
-Both Hannemari and Liane make the treatment of these conditions a priority and will fit you in for treatment as soon as possible after the onset of your symptoms.
+At Beaches Pelvic Physio we treat mastitis, blocked ducts and milk spots and make it a priority to fit you into for treatment as soon as possible after the onset of your symptoms.